Collaboration in the French Society for the Protection of Birds

 Lesser Spotted Woodpecker, Grey Wagtail, Tree Pipit, Marsh Tit, Sand Martin, Eurasian Stone Curlew, Cattle Egret, Redwing, Common Firecrest, Great White Egret, Little Egret, Reed Bunting.

 After the conclusive results of this study, the Villandry Gardens were presented with the “LPO Refuge” accreditation in November 2012 by Allain Bougrain-Dubourg, President of the French Society for the Protection of Birds.
-In 2013, Villandry is continuing its interest in its birds and has commissioned a major photographic documentary throughout the whole season.
+In 2013, Villandry continued its interest in its birds and commissioned a major photographic documentary throughout the whole season.
+These photographs were on display in the exhibition “Villandry: a 100% organic garden, haven of biodiversity”, and in a major exhibition of all the bird photographs taken at Villandry in June 2014.